yangdanny97/flake8-bugbear/README.rst

 * flake8-bugbear is now >= 3.8.1 project like flake8>=6.0.0
   * This has allowed some more modern AST usage cleanup and less CI running etc.
 * B030: Fix crash on certain unusual except handlers (e.g. ``except a[0].b:``)
+* Add B033: Check for duplicate items in sets.

 23.3.12
 ~~~~~~~~